Zuzzuc/Bash-minifier/README.md

 #### Defaults to STDOUT
 <br>This option specifies where to send the output.<br><br>
 STDOUT will simply send the output to stdout.<br>
-By specificating a file path the script will write the output to that file.<br><br>
+<br>File will write the output to a file.
+To activate this option, simply specify a file path.
+If a file already exists in the filepath, the script will promt the user and ask if the file should be overwritten.<br><br>
 Examples: `/Minify.sh -F -f=test.sh -m=RAM -o=STDOUT`<br>`/Minify.sh -F -f=test.sh -m=RAM -o="$HOME/Desktop/output.sh"`
 <br><br><br>